revisit-studies/reVISit-studies.github.io/tutorials.md

 	“path”:”basic-questionnaire-study/config.json”
 }
 ```
 After this, add “basic-questionnaire-study” into the “configsList” list in the same file.
-Then, save the file.
+It does not matter where "basic-questionnaire-study" appears in the configs list.
+Because the configs list is ordered, however, placing "basic-questionnair-study" at the bottom of the list will mean that the study will show up at the bottom of the list of studies in the UI.

 Now, if you start the server (using `yarn serve` as described in the Installation section), you'll be able to navigate to "http://localhost:8080/" and view your study in the list of studies.
 Alternatively, you can navigate to "http://localhost:8080/basic-questionnaire-study" to enter the study directly.